 We want to make this transition as easy for you as possible!
-That is why transfer students can transfer in up to 95 credits.
+That’s why transfer students can transfer up to 95 credits.
 Our registrar’s office will send out preliminary credit evaluations within two weeks of acceptance.
-Be sure to set up a time to meet with our Transfer Counselor or with a Program Director in your intended major to personally go over what your remaining years will look like at Saint Joseph’s.
+Be sure to set up a time to meet with our Transfer Counselor or a Program Director in your intended major to personally go over what your remaining years will look like at Saint Joseph’s.
 We also offer transfer students the same range of Merit Scholarship Awards as we do to first-year students!

 Come visit our campus to see why Saint Joseph’s is the best fit for you in your next chapter.